 Not all VA loans are assumable

-First, not all VA loans are assumable and the VA must approve the assumption.
+First, not all VA loans are assumable, and the Department of Veterans Affairs must approve the assumption.

 Credit and income requirements